PhilanthropyDataCommons/deploy/README.md

 The `deploy.sh` uses environment variables from a `.env` file.

+The `deploy.sh` runs on hosts that run PDC software services.
+This is usually a test and production environment.

+## trigger_deployment.sh

+The `trigger_deployment.sh` script runs on the continuous integration server.

+See `.github/workflows/trigger_deployments.yml` and `trigger_deployment.sh` for
+more details.

 ## keycloakInitDb.sh

 The `keycloakInitDb.sh` can be used to initialize a postgres database for the